RYpie/radenium/README.md

 ## Installation

 Take notice that radenium should work without database and Joomla!
 The database and Joomla! is only used to create a webui and manage the files etcetera.
+By the way, at this point it's really nothing worth putting  efforts in.

 Aim is to create a simple, nodatabase required, solution to publish a stream to the web.